kadamiec/vscode-salesforce-query-editor/README.md

 <img src="https://drive.google.com/uc?id=1FEl-qHa-yMKc2kVJYLLvcTI9rBAULjvI" width="200px"></img>

 - Now users can Add Multiple relationship fields at once.
-Previously it was necessary to add one after another.
+Previously it was necessary to open and close the modal to add multiple fields.

 <img src="https://drive.google.com/uc?id=12I0Z1EntVxIZ4ojDxc4JSOunjeUOezXc" width="700px"></img>

-- Limit field was moved to a better place.
-And API field was properly labeled.
+- The Limit field was moved to a better place.
+And the API field was properly labeled.

 <img src="https://drive.google.com/uc?id=1lAwza1Rmxy5LYp31-S1XuzHh5i_BpApE" width="400px"></img>

-- Add to Apex button was separating each Query Token by two white spaces, but now it is only one.
+- The `Add to Apex` button was separating each Query Token by two white spaces, but now it is only one when added to an editor.
 - Now there is only one Output Channel for the Webview.
+Previously, the extension was creating one for every time the editor was opened.

 ### 0.7.0